juronen/clusterduck/readme.md

 #### A distributed computing library built atop of Jane Street's Rpc_parallel

-This library provides the tools to create computational "topologies" across a network, similar to the model that Apache Storm is based on.
+This library provides the tools to create computational "topologies" (DAGs) across a network, similar to the model that Apache Storm is based on.
 The development of this framework was a response to the rather large overhead/footprint of setting up Storm, relative to my humble needs.